LottoGo

 ★★★★★

-5. Company Location Annexio (Jersey) Limited is based in St Helier, which is the capital of Jersey.
+4. Operator Name & Location True to its name, Annexio (Jersey) Limited is based in St Helier, Jersey.

-8. Number of Sister Sites There are no LottoGo sister sites on this operator’s platform.
+8. Number of Sister Sites There aren’t any LottoGo sister sites at present.

-9. Games portfolio This is a lottery website and should be judged as such, but it also offers plenty of slots, bingo rooms and live dealer games.
+9. Games portfolio While this is a lottery site, it also offers slots, keno, bingo games and scratchcards.

 Overall SCORE > ★★★★★ – 3/5 Stars